zhanglab/psamm/docs/commands.rst

 or subsets of models.
-The output of this command will consist of a graph file in the `dot` language, ``reactions.dot``, and two files called ``reactions.nodes.tsv`` and ``reactions.edges.tsv`` that contain the network data in a tsv format.
+The output of this command will consist of a graph file in the `dot` language, ``reactions.dot``, and two files called ``reactions.nodes.tsv`` and ``reactions.edges.tsv`` that contain the network data in TSV format.

 To run the ``vis`` command the following command can be used: